The Most Energy Efficient Refrigerator 2025: Top 7

 Introduction – Refrigerators Rank 7th In Biggest Home Electricity Use

 We recently reanalyzed our data and found that we have two new contenders.
-First we have a new top most efficient winner from LG, and second we have a new one in the 7th position from Arctic Wind.
+First we have a new top most efficient winner from Kenmore, and second we many new winners that beat out the top 7 in the previous year.
 It’s not surprising that refrigerators and freezers, combined, are the 7th most electricity hungry appliances in a home.
 Here we take a look at the most energy efficient refrigerator.

 Refrigerator efficiency factors in the volume cooled